The Heart of a Nurse

 As part of her program, Melody attended a field excursion to the Hopi reservation led by nursing professor Marsha Morton.
 Indigenous to northern Arizona and the Colorado Plateau, the Hopi are a federally recognized tribe descended from the Ancestral Pueblo people of the Southwest.
 The Hopi people continue to preserve their native language, sacred connection to the land, and cultural identity.

-Partnered with a Hopi community nurse, Melody traveled around the Indigenous region for several days, assisting with infant wellness exams, immunizations, and any other care that community members needed.
-It was Melody’s first hands-on experience as a nurse, and she still recalls the impact of learning from an experienced, community-focused health professional in the field.
+Partnered with a Hopi community nurse, Melody traveled around the Indigenous region for several days, assisting with wellness exams, immunizations, and any other care that community members needed.
+It was Melody’s first hands-on experience as a nursing student.
+She still recalls the impact of learning from an experienced, community health nurse in the field.

 “I was so impressed with her kindness and acceptance of so many different people and how they lived,” Melody says.
 “I so enjoyed being there and learning from her from a community standpoint.”

-Melody ultimately graduated from Westminster with an MS in nursing.
-After 20 years as a family nurse practitioner, Melody retired and was able to begin fulfilling her inner commitment to the people at the heart of her first nursing experience.
+Melody ultimately graduated from Westminster with an Master of Science in nursing.
+Upon retiring as a family nurse practitioner, Melody was able to begin fulfilling her inner commitment to the people at the heart of her first nursing experience.

 In 2012, Melody began working to provide health and wellness programming and educational resources to the Hopi Tribe.
-Her efforts have since evolved into The Beating Hearts, a nonprofit organization dedicated to enhancing the health, wellness, and education of the Hopi people and other Indigenous American people.
+Her efforts have since evolved into The Beating Hearts Foundation, a nonprofit organization dedicated to enhancing the health, wellness, and education of the Hopi people and other Native American tribes.

-The Beating Hearts Wellness Center offers workshops on incorporating healthy diet and exercise habits into existing Hopi lifestyles.
+The Beating Hearts supports workshops on incorporating healthy diet and exercise habits into existing Hopi lifestyles at the Hopi Wellness Center.
 In collaboration with the Johns Hopkins Center for American Indian Health, the organization continues to administer COVID-19 relief to Indigenous American communities, which have been greatly impacted by the pandemic.

 Melody’s continuing lifetime of service in nursing and beyond is inextricably connected to her education at Westminster, and she still fondly recalls her time there.